Doctor insights on:

-Epsom Salt: that is not an effective weight loss method.
-But bites will have no effect on bath it may actually help them. ...Read more
+Epsom Salt: That is not an effective weight loss method.
+Bug bites will have no effect on bath it may actually help them. ...Read more

 I heard lavender Epsom salt isn't safe at 6 weeks is this true?
 I've had a couple baths in it before I heard this and now I'm worried.

 There are no double blind studies done to insure the safety.